-Installing service and productivity tools for Linux on POWER
+Installing service and productivity tools for Linux

-Linux on POWER service and productivity tools include hardware diagnostic aids and productivity tools, and installation aids.
-The installation aids are provided in the IBM Installation Toolkit for Linux on POWER, a set of tools that aids the installation of Linux on IBM servers with POWER architecture.
-You can also use the tools to update the PS701 and PS702 blade server firmware.
+Linux service and productivity tools include hardware diagnostic aids and productivity tools, and installation aids.
+The installation aids are provided in the IBM Installation Toolkit for Linux, a set of tools that aids the installation of Linux on IBM servers with POWER architecture.
+You can also use the tools to update the PS703 or PS704 blade server firmware.

 The hardware diagnostic aids and productivity tools are available as downloadable Red Hat Package Manager (RPM) files for Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES).
 The IBM Installation Toolkit for Linux on POWER is available as an ISO compact disc (CD) image, which you can use to create your own CD.
-The Service and productivity tools for Linux on POWER systems site describes how to create a CD.
+The Service and productivity tools for Linux systems site describes how to create a CD.